firemark/pixelopolis/docs/_sources/articles/tutorial/hello-cube.rst.txt

 You can try it online: https://pixelopolis.herokuapp.com/examples/Tutorial/Hello-Cube

-On the next tutorial, I will describe about floor and textures: (:ref:`articles/tutorial/textures:Textures`)
+On the next tutorial, I will describe floor and textures: (:ref:`articles/tutorial/textures:Textures`)